 - The apartment is at the top of the building, so will be an oven in hot weather.
 This is mitigated somewhat by the excellent through ventilation, but my hope is that the weather will stay mild until I leave, in the second week of June.
 (Air conditioning is rare and inordinately expensive in Paris rental apartments.)

 - There’s a school yard on the east side.
-It isn’t visible, but from about 8:30 am to as late as 6 pm on school days the happy sound of children playing is almost continuous.
+It isn’t visible, but from 8:20 am to as late as 6 pm on school days the happy sound of children playing is almost continuous.
 I haven’t found this too annoying, and I have ear plugs and noise-cancelling headphones if necessary.
 I’m normally out and about in the daytime, however, and it’s beautifully quiet at night, when it’s more important.

 Overall, I’m very happy here, and as long as the hot water doesn’t stop altogether, and we don’t get a heat wave, I think this will be a fully satisfactory home away from home.

 Update: One additional drawback of the apartment has been definitively fixed, although it was eye-opening.
 From my arrival I noticed a sour smell in parts of the kitchen.
 It took a few days to decide that it was the odorant added to residential natural gas (THT) coming from somewhere near the gas meter.
 I messaged my host about this but she assured me that it was just a by-product of combustion interacting with air pollution.
 I was skeptical so I mixed up some soapy water and daubed it on the suspect junction, on the supply side of the meter.
 Bubbles immediately appeared, showing a rather fast gas leak.
-The leak was promptly fixed by a professional and I have had no further problems.
+The leak was promptly fixed by a City of Paris professional and I have had no further problems.
 Ventilation in the apartment is so amazing that there was never a risk of explosion (or dying in my sleep!) but this reminds one of the need to be observant, and persistent.